Python-GIS-book/site/source/part2/chapter-06/md/09-data-classification.md

 ## Classification schemes

-We will now learn how to use classification schemes from the [PySAL](https://pysal.org/) [^pysal] [`mapclassify` library](https://pysal.org/mapclassify/) [^mapclassify] to classify quantitative data into multiple classes for visualization purposes.
-These classification schemes can be used directly when plotting data in `geopandas` as long as `mapclassify` package is also installed.
+We will now learn how to use `mapclassify`to assing the data vaules into distinct classes. `Mapclassify` allows applying various classification schemes on our data that partition the attribute values into mutually exclusive groups.
+Choosing an adequate classification scheme and number of classes depends on the message we want to convey with our map and the underlying distribution of the data.
 Available classification schemes include:

 - box_plot
 - equal_interval